Moody Centre Station-Integrated Development, Port Moody

 • Environment — The project provides stream protection and daylighting of the Dallas/Slaughterhouse Creek to improve fish passage and create a new riparian habitat, along with increasing the trees in public areas to provide additional shade to pedestrians.
 This change will dramatically improve the local environment and natural beauty of the area.

-• Housing — The project provides secured rental residential and below market rental housing immediately adjacent to transit in a complete neighbourhood that has a full range of community amenities.
+• Housing — The project provides secured rental residential and below-market rental housing immediately adjacent to transit in a complete neighbourhood that has a full range of community amenities.

 • Appropriate Development — The proposal incorporates thoughtful urban design, including high quality architecture and creative new green space next to rapid transit.